Table of Content

 You profit from a data-driven culture: To be able to move a business forward, productivity is the key.
 By establishing data-driven workflows, you will be able to minimize risks, and improve your decision-making processes as well as the overall business efficiency.
 Consequently, guesswork is completely eliminated, and each employee has the chance to base decisions on the right information, at the right time.
 Ultimately, the right dashboard program increases organizational efficiency and creates a data-driven culture that can only bring positive results to the business.

 As we expounded on the benefits and how you can take advantage of implementing these solutions into your business, now we will take a closer look at the top features they should provide you with in order to upscale your business.
-We will focus here on actual features that are utilized during the creation, using, and sharing processes, after your data is ready and connected to the tool.
-Therefore, we will omit data quality (management), and third-party integrations that enable you to access your data from a single point of truth – these are already inevitable requirements; hence, we won’t look into further details.
+We will focus here on actual features that are utilized during the creation, use, and sharing processes, after your data is ready and connected to the tool.
+Therefore, we will omit data quality (management), and third-party integrations that enable you to access your data from a single point of truth these are already inevitable requirements; hence, we won’t look into further details.

-Many of these discussed software features are covered on different levels, therefore we will often differentiate, within the single feature, between basic/standard, and more advanced ones.
+Many of these discussed software features are covered on different levels, therefore we will often differentiate, within a single feature, between basic/standard, and more advanced ones.
 Let’s get going.

 - An example of a professional dashboard template -

 These features help to speed up the dashboard creation process and editing.
-Predefined templates, such as the example above, provide you with the possibility to choose from various pre-built and designed dashboards that you can simply select, and the software creates the whole dashboard for you which you can edit afterwards.
+Predefined templates, such as the example above, provide you with the possibility to choose from various pre-built and designed templates that you can simply select, and the software creates the whole dashboard for you which you can edit afterward.
 This custom dashboard software feature can come in handy when you don’t have time to build your own customized solution or need fast visualizations of your data.
 It is also a great solution for users who don’t feel comfortable generating their own dashboards but want to reap their benefits.

 - Global style options help to adjust the dashboard design with a few clicks -

-Global style options allow you to change the fonts, colors and background colors, etc. of all dashboard elements including charts, texts, and others.
+Global style options allow you to change the fonts, colors, and background colors, etc. of all dashboard elements including charts, texts, and others.
 This is especially useful when you want to present a more professional dashboard that is tailored to your business or a client’s brand identity.
 You can also apply unified style settings to the data labels, text elements, and legends of your charts and graphs.
-This allows you to adjust your dashboard design quickly for all charts on your dashboard.
-With global style dashboard options, you can easily stick to a unified corporate brand, image and story.
-In the same vein as global style options, predefined dashboard themes allow you to change the look and feel of your dashboard with no effort.
-You can define your own dashboard themes or choose between a few default themes.
+This allows you to adjust your dashboard design quickly for all charts.
+With global style dashboard options, you can easily stick to a unified corporate brand, image, and story.
+In the same vein as global style options, predefined dashboard themes allow you to change the look and feel of your dashboards with no effort.
+You can define your own themes or choose between a few default themes.
 This is particularly helpful when you are implementing your data analytics and still fine-tuning your branding and story.